-When the vSAN file service is enabled, you can create one or more file shares on the vSAN datastore. vSAN File Service does not support using these file shares as NFS datastores on ESXi.
+When the vSAN file service is enabled, you can create one or more file shares on the vSAN datastore. vSAN File Service does not support using these file shares as datastores on ESXi.

 - Click Add.

 The Create file share wizard opens.

 - In the General page, enter the following information and click Next.

 - Name: Enter a name for the file share.

 - Protocol: Select an appropriate protocol. vSAN File Service supports SMB and NFS file system protocols.

 If you select the SMB protocol, you can also configure the SMB file share to accept only the encrypted data using the Protocol encryption option.If you select the NFS protocol, you can configure the file share to support either NFS 3, NFS 4, or both NFS 3 and NFS 4 versions.
 If you select NFS 4 version, you can set either AUTH_SYS or Kerberos security.Note: SMB protocol and Kerberos security for NFS protocol can be configured only if the vSAN File Service is configured with Active Directory.
 For more information, see Configure File Services.